Patrice at a recording session at

 Patrice Jégou's interest in a self-directed career path prompted her to establish Prairie Star Records LLC.
 Patrice has a background in Classical music, but doses of popular influences like jazz, gospel, and blues have always been part of her performing career.
 A native of Red Deer, Alberta, Canada, her singing has taken her to Spain, the UK, Peru, Argentina, Mexico, the US, and, of course, Canada.

 Patrice holds a Doctor of Musical Arts degree from Mason Gross School of the Arts - Rutgers University.
 Upon graduation, she was awarded the Irene Alm Memorial Award which is given to an outstanding graduating doctoral student for excellence in scholarly research and performance.
-Her Doctoral Thesis on Srul Irving Glick's "I Never Saw Another Butterfly" is referenced and cited in the latest critical edition published by Palliser Music Canada.
 Patrice also holds a Master of Music degree from Belmont University in Nashville where, upon graduation, she was presented with the Most Outstanding Graduate Student Award in the Department of Music.
-She also holds a Bachelor of Music degree from the University of Calgary in Canada.
+Additionally, she holds a Bachelor of Music degree from the University of Calgary in Canada.
 All of her degrees are in Classical vocal performance.
 She is the recipient of numerous scholarships and other awards.

 Yinka at a session at Avatar Studios, NYC